 April 6-8th, 1957 was the very first Flint Area Science Fair

-At the awards ceremony the address was by Dr. Wernher von Braun who is pictured on the cover.
+At the awards dinner, yes, they had food then, attended by 900 people the address was by Dr. Wernher von Braun.
 He was already famous as developer of the V2 rocket and head of the U.S. Army missile program.
-In a few months he was to become a household word as the man who got United States into space and to the Moon when all looked dismal in the wake of the Soviet Union's Oct 4, 1957 launch of Sputnik and November launch of Sputnik II years ahead of anything that we were capable of doing at the time.
-He was the subject of a Hollywood movie, many books and even a comic book series.
+In a few months he was to become a household word as the man who got United States into space and to the Moon when all looked dismal in the wake of the Soviet Unions’ Oct 4, 1957 launch of Sputnik and November launch of Sputnik II years ahead of anything that we were capable of doing at the time.
+He was the subject of a major Hollywood movie, many books and even a comic book series.

-Close to a thousand students entered in the Junior and Senior Divisions, there was no Elementary Division.
-Students stood by their projects for two days explaining them to the many thousands of people who came to the IMA Auditorium to see the Fair, I had an exhibit in the Junior Division as a 7th grader.
-This was an exciting time for me.
+The First Flint fair had a Junior and Senior Divisions, there was no Elementary Division.
+For two days students stood by their projects explaining them to the over five thousand people who came to the Ballenger Field House to see the Fair, I had an exhibit in the Junior Division as a 7th grader.
+Dr. von Braun handed my ribbon to me.
+This was an exciting time for me and for the community.